-It’s possible that you’ve heard the above verse from Matthew quoted in various situations.
+It’s possible that you’ve heard this statement quoted in various situations.
 It usually goes something like this:

 When it comes to ourselves, we’re typically willing to consider mitigating circumstances, to allow for possible misunderstandings, to recognize that we’re not perfect but that we still love the Lord.
 Can we do the same for others?
 Or do we judgmentally hold them to a higher standard?
-If so, then we should be prepared to be held to that same higher standard.
-That’s what Jesus is saying.
+If so, we should be prepared to be held to that same higher standard.
+Jesus puts it this way in the next verse:

 “I show unto you the way to judge; for everything which inviteth to do good, and to persuade to believe in Christ, is sent forth by the power and gift of Christ; wherefore ye may know with a perfect knowledge it is of God.
 But whatsoever thing persuadeth men to do evil, and believe not in Christ, and deny him, and serve not God, then ye may know with a perfect knowledge it is of the devil.”
 (Moroni 7:16-17)